EmmaRamirez/emmaramirez.me/src/articles/2023/good-portfolio.md

 ---
-title: "What Makes a Good Portfolio"
+title: 'What Makes a Good Portfolio'
 date: 2023-10-28
 tags: [portfolio, career]
-description: "Story, scope, and evidence.
-A simple checklist for showcasing work."
+description: 'Story, scope, and evidence.
+A simple checklist for showcasing work.'
 ---

 Story, scope, and evidence.
 A simple checklist for showcasing work.